 Patients with a substance use disorder often struggle with the desire to quit and the inability to control their cravings and behavior.
 Those with a severe cocaine dependency can even find themselves at a high risk of premature death.
 Fortunately, Dr. Russell Surasky can help patients suffering from cocaine addiction in Great Neck, NY, establish an effective treatment plan to help manage cravings and rebuild a healthy lifestyle.
-With over 15 years practicing as a board-certified psychiatrist, patients and their families can feel confident in Dr. Surasky’s expert care.
+With over 15 years practicing as a board-certified neurologist, patients and their families can feel confident in Dr. Surasky’s expert care.

 A substantial number of Americans will use cocaine at some point in their lives.

 Cocaine Use in the U.S.

 Cocaine hydrochloride, commonly referred to as cocaine, is an illegal plant-based drug that is extracted from coca leaves.
 The drug is typically used as a white powder or may be injected or smoked as freebase1.
 Crack can also be produced using cocaine.
 How the drug is consumed impacts the duration and intensity of its effects, however, the high typically lasts less than an hour2.

 Chronic users typically develop a tolerance to cocaine and must consume increasing amounts, exacerbating the severity of their addiction and health risks.